rotorflight/rotorflight-configurator/README.md

 ## Developers

-We accept clean and reasonable patches, submit them!
+Please see the Rotorflight [Wiki](https://github.com/rotorflight/rotorflight/wiki)

 ## Credits

+Dr.Rudder - author and maintainer of the Rotorflight fork.

+James-T1 - author of Heliflight3D, another Betaflight fork for helicopters.

+Westie - Logo for Rotorflight and Heliflight3D

 ctn - primary author and maintainer of Baseflight Configurator from which Cleanflight Configurator project was forked.

-Hydra -  author and maintainer of Cleanflight Configurator from which this project was forked.
+Hydra -  author and maintainer of Cleanflight Configurator from which the Betaflight project was forked.